 Adventure Medic is an award-winning, free, online magazine for students and healthcare professionals interested in wilderness, expedition and humanitarian medicine.

-We publish new articles once or twice a week, so please check back regularly.
-We also let you know via Facebook and Twitter when a new post is up.
+We publish new articles approximately every week, so please check back regularly.
+We also let you know via Facebook, Twitter and Instagram when a new post is up.

 Not for Profit

 We are committed to being not-for-profit, so Adventure Medic will always be free.
 The magazine is run entirely by volunteer doctors from the UK.
 We make a small amount of money from advertising, which is use to sustain the magazine, to attend events and to produce publicity materials.

 Adventure Medic is affiliated with the Wilderness Medicine Society and the American Academy of Wilderness Medicine.
 We are strong supporters of the International Porter Protection Group and encourage our readers to follow their Guidelines on Ethical Trekking.

 Our Patrons are Professor Chris Imray, Consultant Vascular and Transplant Surgeon at UCHW and Warwick Medical School and Professor Edi Albert, Associate Professor in Remote and Polar Health, University of Tasmania.

 We won Organisation of the Year at the Excellence in Remote Medicine Awards 2014.

 Most importantly, Adventure Medic is for you, so please read us, write for us and share us.